mounika-ss/Data-Analytics-projects/Sales_Analysis_using_Excel_01/README.md

 ---

+## Executive Summary

+The Ferns and Petals Sales Analysis project aimed to perform a complete business analysis using Microsoft Excel to understand key sales trends, customer behavior, and operational performance.
+The dataset contained customer, order, and product information, enabling analysis from multiple perspectivesâ€”such as revenue, order frequency, product popularity, and delivery timelines.

+The project followed an end-to-end data analytics workflow:

+- Data Extraction and Cleaning: Using Power Query Editor, raw CSV files were imported, cleaned, and standardized.
+This included removing duplicates, checking for null values, converting data types, and creating additional columns such as month, day, and delivery duration.

+- Data Modeling: Relationships were established between tables (Customers, Orders, and Products) using Power Pivot to create a robust data model.
+Calculated columns and DAX formulas were added to derive insights such as revenue per order and day of the week.

+- Data Analysis: Multiple pivot tables were created to answer business questions such as:
+  - Total and average revenue
+  - Monthly sales performance
+  - Top products and cities by orders
+  - Customer spending patterns
+  - Revenue variations across occasions
+  - Relationship between order quantity and delivery time

+- Dashboard Development: An interactive Excel dashboard was designed to present key insights visually.
+It includes dynamic slicers, timelines, and KPIs (total orders, average delivery time, and revenue).
+The dashboard provides a concise view for business decision-making.

+Key Findings:

+- Sales were highly influenced by special occasions and seasonal demand.
+- Certain product categories generated higher revenue consistently across top cities.
+- Customers from metropolitan cities contributed the most to total sales.
+- Average delivery time and order quantity had minimal correlation, indicating efficient logistics handling.
+- The interactive dashboard helps quickly identify performance trends and focus areas for improvement.

+Outcome:
+This guided project strengthened skills in data cleaning, modeling, visualization, and business interpretation using Excel.
+It demonstrates the ability to transform raw business data into meaningful insights and present them effectively through a professional dashboard.

+---

 ## Project Objectives
 - Analyze sales performance, revenue trends, and customer purchasing behavior.
 - Identify top-performing products, categories, and cities.